thejart/pump-monitor/README.md

 4. Upload the sketch to your arduino board
 5. Snugly attach the arduino board to the egress plumbing of your ejector pump
 6. Power the board
+7. Extra credit: Setup the [pump backend](https://github.com/thejart/pump-backend) for continuous monitoring of your, er, monitor

 ---
 ### arduino_secrets.h